tontheonelove/comfyui-prompt-collection/README.md

 | VACE-1.3B    | 🤗 [Huggingface](https://huggingface.co/Wan-AI/Wan2.1-VACE-1.3B)       | Supports 480P
 | VACE-14B     | 🤗 [Huggingface](https://huggingface.co/Wan-AI/Wan2.1-VACE-14B)      | Supports both 480P and 720P

-`Young, Asian woman, 18-25 age range,  wearing a  pink nurse costume.
-Short-sleeved, A-line dress in pastel pink, with white accents and embroidered red crosses.
-The costume includes white gloves, matching the dress's color scheme.
-The woman stands straight, slightly angled toward the camera, a neutral expression.
-Straight black hair.
-Soft lighting and pastel pink color scheme.
-Simple, minimalist background with a white wall.
-Composition is centered on the figure, medium shot.
-Slight high-angle view.
-Focus on the subject with soft background blur.
-A simple stethoscope is part of the costume.
-The overall atmosphere is  sweet and simple,  almost like a  cute photoshoot.
-Photorealistic style.`

-# example result
 <img src="/asset/ComfyUI_00013_.png" width="250" />
 -----------------------------------------------------------------------------------------